ruanklein/synapseq/README.md

 ## Contact

-If you have any questions, plase open a topic on the [discussions](https://github.com/ruanklein/synapseq/discussions) page.
+If you have any questions, please open a topic on the [discussions](https://github.com/ruanklein/synapseq/discussions) page.

 ## Credits